-Theo Ellsworth is a self-taught artist and storyteller who grew up in the mountains of Montana.
+Theo Ellsworth is a self-taught artist and storyteller living in the mountains of Montana with a witch doctor, their son and a slightly evil cat.
 He developed his art while wandering the United States in a motor powered vehicle.
 He is uncommonly fond of clouds, monsters, trees, and impossible objects.
 He is prone to fits of whimsy, and his mind is filled with preposterous notions, yet he still manages to come across as semi-normal.
-He now lives in Portland, Oregon with a witch doctor and a slightly evil cat, and spends as much time as possible making comics, art zines, and imaginary phenomenon.
-He also helps run the Pony Club gallery, which he also co-founded.
-He has replaced his motor powered vehicle with a two-wheeled, human-powered contraption.
+He spends as much time as possible making comics, art zines, and imaginary phenomenon.

 A combination of Where the Wild Things Are, a fever dream, a pagan woodland ceremony, and a notebook doodle.